 Most of the GOLDEN paint lines have very similar acrylic resins.
 They are flexible, but not so soft that it remains tacky when dry.
 This is ideal for artwork applications on canvas and some textile work, but they need to be modified for other kinds of applications.

-Generally speaking, the majority of needs can be met with GOLDEN HFAs and/or the Fluid Acrylics (modified with Airbrush Extender and/or Medium).
+Generally speaking, the majority of needs can be met with GOLDEN HFAs and/or the Fluid Acrylics (modified with High Flow Medium and/or Airbrush Medium).

 GOLDEN Artist Colorsproducts can be modified to make sprayable including GOLDEN Heavy Body Acrylics, Fluids Acrylics, Iridescent/Interference Colors, High Load AcrylicsandMatte Fluid Acrylicscan be adjusted for spraying.
 OnlyHFAsare ready to spray.
 Rather than an inconvenience, mixing paints offers absolute control of the paints.
 The key is to know the pros and cons of each paint line and medium.